Ray-red-byte/Data_Analysis_DecisionTree/README.md

   •	Phrase : top phrase “going to a house party and…” <br />
   •	Target : 5 classes (3, 4, 5, 6, 7, 8) <br />
   •	The count of each features are not the same <br />
-  =>	Dataset1 may contain duplicated data → cause bias, waste of time =>	Dataset1 may contain missing value   → cause bias
+  =>	Dataset1 may contain duplicated data → cause bias, waste of time <br />
+  =>	Dataset1 may contain missing value   → cause bias
   ![image](https://github.com/Ray-red-byte/Data_Analysis_DecisionTree/assets/72739609/d9a860bd-442b-4918-8f8c-55726582cdc6)
   ▲ Fig.1 Summary of continuous features (Raw train)